-BV is unlikely to go away without the use of antibiotics, so always contact a doctor.
+BV is unlikely to go away without the use of antibiotics, so always contact a medical provider.

 Mild yeast infections may go away on their own or with over-the-counter (OTC) medication after a few days.
 If a yeast infection persists or is getting progressively worse, seek medical advice.

-To diagnose which condition you have and the best treatment, your doctor will ask about your health history and current symptoms.
+To diagnose which condition you have and give you the best treatment, your provider will ask about your health history and current symptoms.

-If you’re seeing a provider in person, they’ll likely do a pelvic exam to look for signs of infection.
+If you’re seeing a provider in person, they may do a pelvic exam to look for signs of infection.
 They may also use a cotton swab to take a sample of your vaginal discharge.
-They’ll test this sample to confirm the diagnosis.
+They’ll test this sample and look at it through the microscope or send it to a lab to confirm the diagnosis.

 Medication can treat BV and yeast infections, though different treatments work for each.

-You need a prescription for these, which is why you need to see a doctor.
+You need a prescription for these, which is why you need to see a medical provider.
 Be sure to complete the full course of treatment to ensure the infection goes away.